 - Every client is custom– do you have a large home?
 Is your pension going to put you in a high bracket?
-Do you have a large IRA that is going to generate significant required minimum distributions?
+Do you have a large IRA that is going to generate significantly required minimum distributions?
 All these questions change the calculus of which state will be advantageous to move into.

-- Don’t let taxes be a primary decision of where you live– while I believe many people understand this point, it is hard to put a price tag on being close to family and friends, climate, and living in a community that you enjoy.
+- Don’t let taxes be a primary decision of where you live– while I believe many people understand this point; it is hard to put a price tag on being close to family and friends, climate, and living in a community that you enjoy.
 For that reason, taxes should be just one of many factors you consider on where you want to spend your retirement years.

 1 Roy, Katherine, et al. “J.P.
 Morgan Guide to Retirement, 2018 Ed.”